-Colcrys can be prescribed to help prevent or reduce the painful inflammation you experience during an attack of gout.
-Gouty arthritis is a condition that can develop from the buildup of uric acid in your blood and joints, a naturally occurring chemical in your blood.
-If levels of uric acid rise too high, crystals can develop and collect in your joints and as you move those joints the friction can cause inflammation, swelling, and pain.
+Colcrys may be prescribed to help prevent or reduce the painful inflammation you experience during an attack of gout.
+Gouty arthritis is a condition that can develop from the buildup in your blood and joints of uric acid, a naturally occurring chemical in your blood.
+If levels of uric acid rise too high, crystals can develop and collect in your joints.
+As you move those joints the friction can cause inflammation, swelling, and pain.
 Colcrys or generic Colchicine will not stop or cure a gout attack or reduce your uric acid levels, but it will serve to bring your relief from the inflammation.
 The generic alternative is not manufactured by the company that makes the brand product.

 Colcrys should be taken at the first sign of a gout attack.
-Once you have taken it, Colcrys will work to decrease the number of white blood cells that are sent to the affected area.
+Once you have taken it, Colcrys decreases the number of white blood cells that are sent to the affected area.
 White blood cells are responsible for protecting your body from disease and threats of harm.
-By reducing the amount of white blood cells, Colcrys helps to break the cycle of inflammation and thereby causing a reduction in the swelling and pain.
+By reducing the amount of white blood cells, Colcrys helps to break the cycle of inflammation; thereby causing a reduction in the swelling and pain.
 Colcrys may not always be recommended as a first-line treatment unless you unable to take non-steroidal anti inflammatory drugs, known as NSAIDs.

 Conditions Treated by Colcrys